Like it or hate it, getting a DOT truck inspection is all part of the whole truck driving gig.

 No proof of annual inspection

 Improper hazmat placards get drivers into trouble all the time.
-If you struggle with this, check out Hazmat Placard Regulations the Ultimate Guide.
+If you struggle with this, check out our article on Hazmat Placards.

 Improper markings (UN numbers on truck)